About British Columbia Golf

-British Columbia Golf – a member-based organization governed by the British Columbia Golf Association (BCGA) – is the governing body of amateur golf in British Columbia, representing more than 56,000 members at over 300 clubs across the province.
+British Columbia Golf is a member-based organization governed by the British Columbia Golf Association (BCGA) and is the Provincial Sport Organization recognized by the Government of BC for the sport of golf.

 The history of British Columbia Golf can be traced back to the first men’s championship conducted in 1893.
 The Bostock Trophy was awarded to the Men’s Amateur Champion starting in 1894 and the Flumerfelt Trophy was first awarded to the Women’s Amateur Champion in 1905.
 Both of these trophies are still awarded today.